thundercore/developers-portal/docs-en/erc20-smart-contract.md

 ## 5. Interacting with the new token

 Now, we are preparing to set up our frontend web page for user interacting with our tokens.
-In this tutorial, we focus on smart contract creation but not on frontend and web3 communitcating with contracts.
-Hence, we just give an example at https://github.com/LucienLee/thundercore-erc20/tree/master/client.
-If you're interested in the details, you can look up the references in the end.
+In this tutorial, we focus on smart contract creation and not on frontend and web3 communitcating with contracts.
+Hence, we just provide an example at https://github.com/LucienLee/thundercore-erc20/tree/master/client.
+If you're interested in the details, you can look up the references in the end of this page.

 1. Copy all files in [https://github.com/LucienLee/thundercore-erc20/tree/master/client](https://github.com/LucienLee/thundercore-erc20/tree/master/client) to your local client folder.
 We recommend you pull the whole project and copy and past client folder to yours.